TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 ## 6. Conclusion
 {:#conclusion}

-You should now have a fully deployed instance of the Misinformation Game!
+You should now have a fully deployed instance of The Misinformation Game!
 You may now sign in to your instance of The Misinformation Game, and register yourself as an administrator, through the process described in the [Registering Administrators documentation](/Administrators).